aoijs/website/src/content/docs/functions/toLowerCase.md

 ## Example(s)

-This will everything given to lowercase, in this case it would return `aoi.js is great.`:
+This will make everything given lowercase, in this case it would return `aoi.js is great.`:

 ```javascript
 client.command({